1957 Wheat Penny Value Checker: Errors List, “D” & No Mint Mark Worth

 1957 No Mint Mark Wheat Penny Value

 The Philadelphia Mint produced 282,540,000 wheat pennies in 1957, following the traditional practice of omitting mint marks on coins struck there before the 1980s.
-What makes this version unique is the extreme rarity of high-grade red specimens—only six coins have achieved the coveted MS67+ grade, each valued at $20,500.
-While circulated examples are worth just 5-25 cents, the leap to gem-quality MS67 Red specimens commands up to $1,650.
+Philadelphia-minted coins are identified by the absence of any letter below the date.
+What makes this version interesting is the extreme rarity of high-grade Red specimens — only six coins have achieved the coveted MS67+ Red grade, each valued at approximately $20,500.

 1957 No Mint Mark Wheat Penny (RD) Price/Grade Chart